Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Often shaped like a small USB dongle or remote control, pod systems are a good choice for new vapers who value ease-of-use and variety over the traditional feel of a cigarette.

 Each pod system sells its own proprietary ‘pods’, which are normally click-in cartridges consisting of an atomiser and e-liquid tank in one.
-These ‘pods’ just slot into the main (battery) part of the vape device and allow the vaper to reload their e-cigarette with minimal fuss and spillage.
+These pods just slot into the main (battery) part of the vape device and allow a vaper to reload their e-cigarette with minimal fuss and spillage.

-Pod systems are easy to use and they give you the freedom to have more than one flavour on the go at any one time (you can just swap out your ‘dessert’ pod for your ‘tobacco’ pod or your ‘menthol’ pod whenever you like).
-The downside of a pod system is that you’re locked into that one brand of vape device (for instance, a SMOK Nord pod won’t fit an Aspire Gusto system and vice versa), and spent pods have to be thrown in the bin — you can’t recycle them.
+Pod systems are easy to use and they give you the freedom to have more than one flavour on the go at any one time.
+For instance, you could potentially keep a ‘dessert’ pod and a ‘tobacco’ or ‘menthol’ pod, and swap them around whenever you like.
+The downside of a pod system is that you’re locked into that one brand of vape device - different brands of pod system don't fit together.

-Box mods are the most flexible and most advanced option on the market.
-Their shape can be offputting for new vapers, but they’re the most versatile types of vape device on the market.
+Box mods are the most flexible most advanced vaping device on the market.
+Their shape can be offputting for new vapers, but they’re the most versatile vapes out there.

 If vaping is becoming a hobby for you, then chances are you’ll want an adjustable box mod.
 The best box mod devices allow you to set your own temperature, wattage and coil resistance, and often have an LCD screen that helps you track your settings and achieve the perfect vape.

-Box mods rarely come with an atomiser — instead, they have a standard ‘510 connection’ at one end, which will allow you to add the atomiser and/or tank of your choice.
+Box mods don't always come with an atomiser (...so check the product description before you buy).
+Instead, they have a standard ‘510 connection’ at one end, where you can attach an atomiser tank of your choice.

 There are two types of box mods: regulated box mods (built to UK legal standards), and unregulated mechanical mods (effectively empty boxes that require you to add your own circuits, batteries and other electrical components).
+We only sell the regulated kind.
 Our advice is to steer clear of mechanical mods.
 These unregulated devices don’t need to meet any safety standards whatsoever — you can’t be sure what the boxes are made out of or whether they’ve been tested for fire safety.

 What type of e-cigarette should I buy?